Metal Building Insulation Options

 Selecting the Proper Metal Building Insulation for Your Needs

 What is R-Value?

-> Tabs are the extra facing material at the side laps of your insulation used to seal or create the finished edge for the seams.
-1-6” is the most common in new construction ans 2-3" tabs are common in retro-fit applications.
+Tabs are the extra facing material at the side laps of your insulation used to seal or create the finished edge for the seams.
+1-6” is the most common in new construction and 2-3" tabs are more common in retro-fit applications.

-> Banding systems can be used in a single layer application for retro fit jobs, or in a double layer application for new construction.
+Banding systems can be used in a single layer application for retro fit jobs, or in a double layer application for new construction.
 Double layer systems (up tp R-30) offer the highest R-Values available on our site.
 You can chose to invest in the upgraded insulation package today (a one time cost), or you can pay the utility company additional money for a lifetime.
 With the rising costs of energy and the relative low cost of quality insulation, a banding system should be considered for attaching insulation to structures that are required to be climate controlled.